germ-mark/distributed-mls-id/draft-xue-distributed-mls.md

 advisable that the application set minimum requirements for all Send Groups within the DGroup.)

-The DMLS application SHOULD recommend a policy for issuing DMLS updates.
+The DMLS application SHOULD recommend a policy for issuing DMLS Updates.

 Each DMember creates their Send Group by constructing a MLS group
 *  with the assigned Send Group identifier